erlementovich/reindexer-bundle/README.md

 composer require erlementovich/reindexer-bundle
 ```

-_Note: this bundle has a **Symfony Flex Recipe** to automatically register and configure this bundle into your symfony application._

 If your project does *not* use Symfony Flex the following needs to be added to `config/bundles.php` manually:

 ```php